Financial planning tools and services to put you on the path to the future you want

-It can be fun to try to write your manifesto as a bumper sticker, an advertising tagline or a country music lyric.
-These things use humor or powerful images and very few words to document some really powerful ideas.
+It can be fun to try to write your manifesto as a bumper sticker, an advertising tagline, or a country music lyric.
+These things use humor or powerful images and very few words to document big powerful ideas.

 Everyone should have a detailed financial plan for their retirement.
 Your financial plan might become stronger once you have written a retirement manifesto since you will have a clearer picture of what is important to you.

 Luckily, NewRetirement makes it easy to create, improve and maintain a thorough retirement plan.

 The NewRetirement Retirement Planner gives you fast answers about your retirement finances.
 You start by entering some basic information and then you get a detailed assessment.
 You can then rapidly assess different options.

 Creating a written retirement plan is not done by everyone.
 However, the research suggests that people with a retirement plan are more confident, happier, and successful in retirement.

 For some people, it is the financial plan that is easier to do.
 Others might have an easier time creating their own retirement manifesto.